Chiel-CBTC/test-playground/README.md

 }
 ```

-The test will be automatically generated in `address-validation.spec.ts`.
+The test will be automatically generated in `clients/action/tests/address-validation.spec.ts`.

 ### Creating Custom Tests

-Create a new test file in `tests/`:
+Create a new test file in your client's `tests/` directory (e.g., `clients/action/tests/`):

 ```typescript
 import { test, expect } from '@playwright/test';